 Access to the club by members is on the following conditions:

 - You must not access the club if you have suspected Covid-19 symptoms – if you have these you should be following government guidance and self-isolating at home.

-- Access must be pre-notified to the club.
+- Access for peer paddling must be pre-notified to the club.
 You can do this by sending an email to email@example.com.
 You will received an automated reply with a reminder of key information for your visit to the club.